Meyo Invitational and Akron Invitational on the horizon for the Buckeyes

-Ed Beathea became the eighth head coach of the Ohio State men's track and field team on June 21, 2012.
+Ed Beathea became the eighth head coach of the Ohio State men's track and field/cross country team on June 21, 2012.
 Prior to his appointment, Beathea served as associate head coach from 2006-12, including interim head coach duties in spring 2012.

 "After a national search, Ed emerged as the search committee's selection to be the next head coach," T.J.
 Shelton, associate athletics director for sport administration, said.
 "I first want to thank Ed for serving as interim coach during the spring.
 Under his leadership, the team had some outstanding performances at the Big Ten and NCAA championships.
 Further, Ed articulated a vision committed to the overall development of our student-athletes in the classroom, in competition and in the community.
 With support from alumni, current team members and a highly-ranked recruiting class, Ed has the intangibles to compete for conference championships and national prominence."